Share On

 • Anemia

-If you suspect a resident has ingested lead-based material, call your veterinarian immediately.
-Back To Top
+If you see any of the signs above or suspect a resident has ingested lead-based material, call your veterinarian immediately.

 Matted Fur

-While rabbits are generally fastidious groomers, setting up a weekly brushing from care staff is a good idea.
+While rabbits are generally meticulous groomers, it’s a good idea to brush them at least once a week (long-haired rabbits will need more frequent brushing than short-haired rabbits).
 During shedding seasons, rabbit residents may need to be brushed daily to keep up with all the fluff.
 Occasionally, due to health or environment, an individual may struggle to perform self-grooming.
 Mats can form and pull on their skin, causing discomfort.
-Because a rabbit’s skin is so delicate, scissors should not be used to cut off mats.
+Because a rabbit’s skin is so delicate, you should take care not to pull on their skin when attempting to remove mats, and scissors should not be used to cut off mats.
 A fine mat rake or splitter is a better tool.
-Be sure to learn how to properly use these tools by an experienced compassionate rabbit care professional or veterinarian.
-Back To Top
+Be sure to learn how to properly use these tools from an experienced compassionate rabbit care professional or veterinarian.

 Metabolic Bone Disease